Chorus Films took on yet another personal project in 2018 with the micro-short Por Ella, a story about an immigrant family’s journey in America.

 Since its debut, Por Ella has been shared multiple times across social media.
 “With the midterm elections landing where they did, I’d like to believe we made a small impact toward righting the ship and motivating people to go out and vote from a compassionate and empathetic place,” says Bieser.
 “So many of us in America are the decedents of immigrants.
 The current political landscape in which good people are made scapegoats is something I find truly abhorrent.”
 Bieser continues: “This short is something I am immensely proud of.
 So many people gave of their time and talents to tell this story.
 In the end, all of us put something good out into the world. and I am so grateful for the opportunity to have done that.”

-The short just won Two 2019 Atlanta Addy Silver Spikes this year for Online PSA and Editing.
+The short won two 2019 Atlanta Addy Silver Spikes and a Regional Addy Silver for Online PSA and Creative Editing.

 Watch the :60 version here: